ascr-ecx/etk/README.md

 DOI = {10.2312/eurovisshort.20171131}
 }

+## Qualtric Image Server Tip

+When using image URLs for images residing in your Qualtrics Graphics Library (rather than on a separate server), you may need to modify the URL so it can be accessed by people taking the study.

+Replace:
+/Q/GraphicsSectionGraphic.php
+with
+/ControlPanel/Graphic.php

 ## Acknowledgement

 This material is based upon work supported by **Dr. Lucy Nowell** of the **U.S. Department of Energy Office of Science, Advanced Scientific